somesh1312/Data-Cleaning-and-Transformation/README.md

-This is the main read me file which contains all the information about the porject that I have worked from scratch.
+This is the main read me file which contains all the information about the project that I have worked from scratch.
+In this project I have mainly focused on Data Cleaning and transformation

 This readme.md file will act as an information file: